wu1991/edx-platform/docs/en_us/enrollment_api/source/overview.rst

 edX Enrollment API Overview
 ################################################

-The edX Enrollment API enables you to .
+The edX Enrollment API enables you to view user and course enrollment information, and to enroll a user in a course.

 The edX Platform API uses Representational State Transfer (REST) design principles and supports JavaScript Object Notation (JSON) data-interchange